Ornithopsis: Additional species

-Cetiosaurus leedsii (spelled as "leedsi") had additional remains referred to it by Woodward in 1905, including the anterior caudal vertebrae BMNH R1984, the distal caudals BMNH R1967, and the posterior skeleton BMNH R3078, which preserved most of the arm, leg, pelvis, and vertebrae behind the shoulders.
-They species was assigned to Cetiosaurus as the vertebrae were differently textured, so Woodward considered an assignment to Cetiosaurus more proper.
+Cetiosaurus leedsii (spelled as "leedsi") had additional remains referred to it by Woodward in 1905, including the anterior caudal vertebrae NHMUK PV R 1984, the distal caudals NHMUK PV R 1967, and the posterior skeleton NHMUK PV R 3078, which preserved most of the arm, leg, pelvis, and vertebrae behind the shoulders.
+The species was assigned to Cetiosaurus as the vertebrae were differently textured, so Woodward considered an assignment to Cetiosaurus more proper.
 Friedrich von Huene did not think the referral of the species to Cetiosaurus should be supported, and referred to the taxon as "Cetiosaurus" leedsi.
 Huene also described the species Ornithopsis (?) greppini in the same study in 1921, for a long-tailed cetiosaurid from Jurassic deposits around Bern, Switzerland.
-Huene retained O. greppini in the genus in an early 1927 review of sauropods, considering the genus to contain the species Ornithopsis hulkei, O. leedsi, O. humerocristatus, O. manselli, and O. (?) greppini, with the genus representing taxon within Cetiosauridae alongside Cetiosaurus, Bothriospondylus, Pelorosaurus, Dinodocus, and possibly Rhoetosaurus and "Morosaurus" brevis.
-Later in the same year, Huene revised his classification, naming the new genus Cetiosauriscus for O. leedsi as described by Woodward, and O. (?) greppini.
+Huene retained O. greppini in the genus in an early 1927 review of sauropods, considering the genus to contain the species Ornithopsis hulkei, O. leedsii, O. humerocristatus, O. manseli, and O. (?) greppini, with the genus representing taxon within Cetiosauridae alongside Cetiosaurus, Bothriospondylus, Pelorosaurus, Dinodocus, and possibly Rhoetosaurus and "Morosaurus" brevis.
+Later in the same year, Huene revised his classification, naming the new genus Cetiosauriscus for O. leedsii as described by Woodward, and O. (?) greppini.

-As the holotype material of Ornithopsis/Cetiosauriscus leedsii was not considered diagnostic, the more complete specimen BMNH R3078 was referred to the new taxon Cetiosauriscus stewarti, which was then designated as the type species of Cetiosauriscus as it contained the material Huene had originally named the new genus for.
+As the holotype material of Ornithopsis/Cetiosauriscus leedsii was not considered diagnostic, the more complete specimen NHMUK PV R 3078 was referred to the new taxon Cetiosauriscus stewarti, which was then designated as the type species of Cetiosauriscus as it contained the material Huene had originally named the new genus for.
 Cetiosaurus leedsi was then assigned to an intermediate member of Brachiosauridae, considered to be a proper species of Ornithopsis, or an improper species of Ornithopsis that is an indeterminate eusauropod.
 Ornithopsis greppini was given the new genus name Amanzia in a 2020 redescription of the original material.

 As Ischyrosaurus was used earlier by Edward Drinker Cope for the non-mammalian genus Ischyrotherium in 1869, the name "Ischyrosaurus" cannot be used for I. manseli, and so the species was retained as Ornithopsis manseli by David Martill and colleagues in 2006.
 The species has also been considered as Pelorosaurus manseli.
 Upchurch et al., in their review of sauropods (2004), listed it as a dubious sauropod.
 A 2010 overview of Late Jurassic sauropods from Dorset noted that O. manseli shared features seen in both Rebbachisauridae and Titanosauriformes, but lacked features to nail down its exact phylogenetic position.

 Description

 The Ornithopsis hulkei holotype is basically a centrum lacking the neural spine.
 The vertebra is heavily pneumatised, filled with large cavities, camellae.
 It is narrow, tall, has a ridge on the underside, is opisthocoelous and has a posteriorly placed deep subtriangular pleurocoel over two thirds of its length.
 These features are compatible with a placement within the Titanosauriformes.

+Based on comparison with Giraffatitan, the holotype specimen is estimated to be 16-18 m in length, with the possible German specimen belonging to a slightly smaller individual.